The Encampments: Screening and Discussion

 To be notified of upcoming Institute for Ideas and Imagination events, we invite you to sign up for our monthly newsletter.

-Following a screening of the documentary film The Encampments, Joseph A. Howley—scholar of ancient media and book history at Columbia University and Fellow at the Institute—will moderate a panel discussion featuring Seth Anziska, the Mohamed S. Farsi-Lindenbaum Associate Professor of Jewish-Muslim Relations at University College London and Nina Berman, documentary photographer, filmmaker, journalist, professor at Columbia University’s Graduate School of Journalism and Fellow at the Institute .
+Following a screening of the documentary film The Encampments, Joseph A. Howley—scholar of ancient media and book history at Columbia University and Fellow at the Institute—will moderate a conversation between Seth Anziska, the Mohamed S. Farsi-Lindenbaum Associate Professor of Jewish-Muslim Relations at University College London, Nina Berman, documentary photographer, filmmaker, journalist, professor at Columbia University’s Graduate School of Journalism and Fellow at the Institute and Jennifer C. Lena, professor of Arts Administration at Columbia University’s Teachers College.

 The Encampments is a 2025 American documentary film directed and produced by Michael T. Workman and Kei Pritsker.
 It chronicles the 2024 Gaza Solidarity Encampment at Columbia University and the wider wave of pro-Palestinian campus protests during the Gaza war and humanitarian crisis.
 The film is executively produced by Macklemore and distributed by Watermelon Pictures.